B-Mags/Creative-Writing/Creative Writing Samples.md

 The family lived happily in Cobourne where the sea and shore were married by the tide.
 The siren brought her sisters ever closer to the shore, where they built a home for themselves, away from sailors and their raucous shanties.
 Together with the humans, they created a new people, the blood of the sirens coursing through the veins of the town.
 The new generation of children sang with one foot in the sea and the other on the shore—rooted, firmly as an oak in dirt, so that the tide might not pull them too far out to sea. <br>

 They were a people destined to remain in Cobourne forever—to protect their home, and to die where they lived.
 Their collective song was a magnet that none born to the town were strong enough to pull away from.
 And so it goes that, even after death, their souls sung forever on the seaside, among the reeds, unable to exist in an afterlife that took them from their home.
 They remained specters eternally finding haven under the watchful eyes of the salt-skinned archers, anchored for eternity to Cobourne’s shore. <br>

-# Direct-Address

-**An excerpt from Beatrice Mooney in Perpetuity:**

-Shall we begin with my childhood? <br>

-I stood, a then-very-small Beatrice Mooney.
-I was little more than a waif, all bones and angles, easily blown about by a breeze.
-With every ounce of my ten-year-old self, I screamed from the tip-top of a cliff out into the infinite stretched before me—a guttural sound for such a small creature, as I recall.
-The earth quaked beneath me and the stars clustered and folded me into the center of the universe, and in that moment—as all the noise of the world collapsed in on me—I slew the greatest of my demons. <br>

-Why is it that I should tell you the end before the start?
-I suppose in my thirty years, I've had my fill of surprises and do not wish to unnecessarily bestow one any more than I wish to receive one.
-Do not be fooled by the happy ending to this tale, for—as you certainly must know—nothing in this life is quite what it seems, and a requirement of happiness is tribulation.
-You mustn’t ever forget that. <br>

- This life is transactional. <br>

-Should you fail to continue reading, know that you will also fail to learn the secret I've kept tucked away in my mind all these years with no way of releasing it.
-You should know: it's yours to have should you desire it.
-It is only fair that you know the truth before making any decisions. <br>

 # Poetry